Phase 2 (Year 3 & 4)

 Staff in Phase 2 are passionate in developing the children’s enjoyment through fast moving, dynamic and immersive learning experiences.
 Our creative curriculum enables teachers to inspire the pupil’s imagination and curiosity.
-For example, in Year 4, the Polar Expeditions topic allow pupils to extend their understanding with a memorable visit to the Snozone to bring the learning to life in a practical and memorable way, and our Y4 children learn Mandarin via Skype from China!

-During Year 3 & 4 (and also in Phase 3) pupil rewards systems become fully linked to the Parklands values of Respect, Determination, Aspiration, Perseverance, Kindness and Independence.
+During Year 3 & 4 (and also Phase 3), pupil rewards systems become fully linked to the Parklands values of Respect, Determination, Aspiration, Perseverance, Kindness and Independence.
 We encourage children to demonstrate these on a daily basis and are rewarded through our value stickers and badges initiative.
 Each of these values is explored and encouraged in each of our pupils to create the special culture that exists here at Parklands.

 If you have any questions, please do not hesitate to get in touch.

 Each morning, the children start the day with purposeful morning learning.
 This can be English or Maths based, such as spellings, handwriting or times tables.